Common Toyota and Nissan Car Problems and How to Fix Them

 4. Clean and Inspect Spark Plugs

-Spark plugs are crucial in igniting the air-fuel mixture in your car's engine.
-Inspect the spark plugs every 30,000 miles and replace them if they show wear or damage.
+Spark plugs play a crucial role in igniting the air-fuel mixture in your car's engine.
+Inspect the spark plugs every 30,000 miles and replace them if they show signs of wear or damage.
 A clean and properly gapped spark plug ensures optimal engine performance and fuel efficiency.

 Keeping your car's cooling system in good condition is essential to prevent engine overheating.
-If needed, check the coolant level regularly and top it off with the recommended coolant type.
+Check the coolant level regularly and top it off with the recommended coolant type if needed.
 It is also advised to flush and replace the coolant every 60,000 miles to maintain optimal cooling system performance.

 6. Inspect and Adjust Drive Belts